Savile Row tailoring: Anderson and Sheppard

 Anda Rowland's initial act at A&S was to create an internet presence for the firm.
 A&S' website is a marketing tool and, says Rowland, "it helps to remind people or reinforces the idea that we have one foot in the past, but, also, one foot very much in today".
 Since 2005, A&S' sales have risen exponentially so that, allowing for the hiring of six additional full-time apprentices, for a total of eight.
 As part of its 2012 revival, A&S opened a haberdashery shop on Clifford Street, at the end of the Row.
 Previous A&S customers include: Cary Grant, Gary Cooper, Fred Astaire, Pablo Picasso, Bryan Ferry, Manolo Blahnik and Tom Ford.
-In January 2013, HRH Prince Charles visited A&S. In the 30 years that A&S had tailored his suits and coats, HRH had never actually visited the company's premises.
-In 2012, A&S' revenues topped £4 million and its annual revenues have increased over 13 percent each year since 2009.
+In January 2013, HRH The Prince of Wales visited A&S. In the 30 years that A&S had tailored his suits and coats, HRH had never actually visited the company's premises.
+In 2012, A&S' revenues topped £4 million and its annual revenues have increased over 13 per cent each year since 2009.
 A&S manager Colin Heywood stated: "We're doing very well, actually.
 We've found that business has picked up in the last few years, and we couldn't be busier."
 However, perhaps with the continued 'casualisation' of business and, more recently, the effect of Covid-19, the business has become less profitable than it might otherwise have been.

-Welsh & Jeffries
+Welsh & Jefferies

-Welsh & Jeffries has premises at No. 20.
-It is owned by James Cottrell and includes the tailors Lesley & Roberts.
+Welsh & Jefferies had premises at No. 20 (now basement of No. 12).
+It is owned by James Cottrell and includes the tailors Lesley & Roberts (previously at 16 St George Street, Hanover Square).
 It started in 1917 on the high street of Eton and became an established military tailor.
 In 1990, H.R.H. the Prince of Wales confirmed Welsh and Jefferies's pedigree when he appointed the firm with his Royal Warrant as sole military tailor.
 They are an independent company.
-Owner James Cottrell started as an apprentice at the age of 16 in Kilgour French & Stanbury and trained there for 5 years.
+Owner James Cottrell started as an apprentice at the age of 16 in Kilgour French & Stanbury and trained there for five years.
 He worked there as a coatmaker for 15 years before becoming a cutter at Tommy Nutter, from where he went to Henry Poole for 18 years.
 He was invited to join Welsh & Jefferies as a partner in January 2007, and in February 2013 took over the business with Yingmei Quan as junior partner.
 Yingmei Quan won the Golden Shears competition in 2011 which enhanced her reputation as one of the better cutters on Savile Row.
-Cottrell stated: "Finding your cutting style is a process that improves with your experience throughout the years by looking at people’s figures and trying to get a perfect line and balance for that person."
+Cottrell stated: "Finding your cutting style is a process that improves with your experience throughout the years by looking at people's figures and trying to get a perfect line and balance for that person."